Our Bed Linen Care page gives care and washing instructions for all our fabrics.

 We only use the finest quality Mulberry Silk.
 This silk has a thread count of 400 and a weight of 19 momme – 86 gm per sq m.

-We make our pure silk duvet covers, fitted sheets and pillow cases ‘oversized’ by approx 3% to allow the silk fibres to shrink slightly during its first 1/2 washes.
+We make our pure silk duvet covers, fitted sheets and pillow cases ‘oversized’ by approx 2-3% to allow the silk fibres to shrink slightly during its first 1/2 washes.
 This also closes the fibres together giving the silk strength.
 Please remember that silk is a most delicate fabric and must be treated with loving care to preserve its fine texture and softness.
-To find more information on selecting and the qualities of Silk Click Here.

-1. We recommend either hand washing or dry cleaning the silk bedding for the first 2/3 times will preserve the gloss of the satin and will also soften the silk fibres.
-There will be some colour loss especially the darker tones, buy this will lessen over the initial launderings.
+1. We recommend either hand washing or dry cleaning the silk bedding for the first 2/3 times to preserve the gloss of the satin and will also soften the silk fibres.
+There can be some colour loss initially especially the darker tones, buy this will lessen over subsequent launderings.

 4. Shake off excess water from the sheets and air dry.
-We do not recommend tumble drying as this tends to heat and crease the fibres, again making the fibres brittle so shortening the life of the silk sheets.
+Do not tumble dry as this tends to heat and crease the fibres, again making the fibres brittle so shortening the life of the silk sheets.

 6. Silk should not be allowed to get too soiled before cleaning, keep the sheets fresh and in good condition with regular cleaning.

 7. Satin Silk may also be dry cleaned.
-Choose your dry-cleaner carefully, preferably one that you have previously used for silk (or one that has been recommended to you) and make sure that they can clean silk properly.
+Choose your dry-cleaner carefully, preferably one that you have previously used for silk or one that has been recommended to you.
 Incorrect dry cleaning can damage your sheets.

-11. Top Tip 1 – Fitted sheets get the hardest wear in normal use.
-Try rotating the sheet after each washing ie. Head end to foot end and vice versa.
+Top Tip – Fitted sheets get the hardest wear in normal use.
+Rotate the sheet after each washing ie. head end to foot end and vice versa.
 This reduces wear at the foot end of your fitted sheet and can substantially prolong the life of your sheets.

-12. Top Tip 2 – To remove protein based stains e.g. Blood use a light sprinkling of Baking Powder and moisten stain and it will come away.
+Top Tip – To remove protein based stains e.g. Blood use a light sprinkling of baking powder and moisten stain and it will come away.

 Have a good mattress protector on your mattress and when you come to iron the fitted sheet, put the fitted sheet inside out on top of the mattress protector and iron the sheet in situ.
 That way you will get a good finish at the corners and down the sides of the sheet.
 When done, turn the sheet over to the right side.